John Marshall High School (Wisconsin)

 John Marshall High School is a public high school located in Milwaukee, Wisconsin (United States).
-John Marshall is part of the Milwaukee Public School system.
+John Marshall is part of the Milwaukee Public Schools.
 Formerly a junior-senior high school, the 7th and 8th grades were dropped in 1979 to expand the growing senior high.
 Recently, the school was redesigned into three divisions: Marshall Montessori IB High School, High School of Sports Education and Employment, and Foster & Williams Visual Communication Campus.
 As of 2009, the school merged with Samuel Morse Middle School for the Gifted and Talented to form Samuel J. Morse ● John Marshall School for the Gifted & Talented.

 Incidents

 In August 2021 the school announced new safety measures after several days of cars driving on sidewalks and lawns at dismissal time.

 Athletics

 The school's mascot is the Eagles and the colors are Columbia Blue and Scarlet.
 The Marshall Eagles have several sports teams including: